The project that started it all!

 Lake Windermere is the most heavily-used body of water in the entire Columbia Valley of southeast British Columbia, Canada.
 This shallow widening of the Columbia River is a water recreation “playground” AND a source of drinking water.
 Two communities are built around its shores: Invermere and Windermere.
 More than 50 per cent of the lakeshore has been disturbed or developed.
 Lake Windermere is fed by, and feeds, the Columbia Wetlands.
 These internationally-significant wetlands are a crucial part of the Pacific Flyway, one of the last intact resting and breeding habitats for migrating and resident birds in the greater region.
 Lake Windermere is very heavily used for motor-boating, sailing, windsurfing, canoeing, fishing and other recreational activities.
 On summer days there are often up to 200 power boats on the lake at the same time.

 In recent decades, the lake’s ecology had suffered setbacks:

 - Its population of burbot fish had collapsed;

 - More than half of its shoreline had been degraded;

 - And pollution — including gas, sewage and invasive plants — was on the rise.

 Wildsight started the Lake Windermere Project in 2005 to create a water stewardship program that would last.
-Thanks to our partners, volunteers and donors, we’ve succeeded.
+This program - the Lake Windermere Project - resulted in the following successful outcomes: